Trees and tree preservation orders

 Copies of TPOs cost £15 each.
 You can pay by credit or debit card over the phone, please do not send cheques or cash.

 You need to apply for permission to work on a tree protected by a TPO.
-Please contact the Planning Division at the email address above and ask for an application form or you can download the form - Application for tree works form (pdf)
+Firstly enter your address in the weblink below then you can download, complete and return the form to us - Application for TPO tree works form.

 Trees in conservation areas

 Even if a tree is not protected by a TPO, it may be in a conservation area.
-If you want to prune or remove a tree on private land in a conservation area, you will need to give us six weeks’ written notice.
+If you want to prune or remove a tree on private land in a conservation area, you will need to give us six weeks prior written notice.
 This only applies to trees with a trunk diameter of 75 mm or more.
-Please download the form - Works to trees subject to TPOs form (pdf)
+We will consider whether the works are acceptable or whether a Tree Preservation Order may be justified in the interests of amenity to prevent the works from going ahead.

-To find out if a tree is in a conservation area please use the property search visit our conservation areas page.
+To find out if a tree is in a conservation area please use the property search tool on our website or visit our conservation areas page.

 To report a problem with a tree on a street, in a park or on other council-owned land in the borough, please use the online reporting system: